 Students, faculty, staff and postdocs will be expected to comply with all university policies and protocols designed to reduce the spread of COVID-19 infection and promote the health and safety of the Vanderbilt and Nashville communities.

 The potential campus-wide impact of violating the University’s Gatherings policy, either on- or off- campus is severe.
-The minimum sanction applied by Student Accountability if a student is found responsible for hosting a gathering that violates the policy will be suspension for a minimum of one semester; a first sanction may be as severe as expulsion, depending on the nature of and circumstances surrounding the violation.
+The presumptive sanction applied by Student Accountability if a student is found responsible for hosting a gathering that violates the policy will be suspension for a minimum of one semester; a first sanction may be as severe as expulsion, depending on the nature of and circumstances surrounding the violation.
 Attending, participating in or otherwise supporting, and/or concealing a gathering that violates the policy may also result in suspension or expulsion for a first offense.
+Additionally, failure to comply with the Gatherings policy may result in a restriction from campus for the remainder of the academic year.

 Students also should take note of Nashville’s guidelines surrounding gatherings.
 Failure to comply with the city’s public health emergency orders can result in criminal penalties.